FIWARE/tutorials.TourGuide-App/doc/readthedocs/how-to-build-and-install/installation-and-administration-guide.md

-## FIWARE Tour Guide Application - Docker image
+## Installation and administration guide

 [FIWARE Tour Guide Application](https://github.com/Fiware/tutorials.TourGuide-App) is the sample application used in the [FIWARE Tour Guide](http://www.fiware.org/tour-guide/) to show real code working with the Generic Enablers integrated.